MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 ## Page settings

  You can use **Page settings**, which is common to all sections of Explore, to choose the date ranges for the various charts, to apply filters to a chart’s dataset or change filters.
-For more information, see [Chart page settings and filters](chart-types.md#chart-page-settings-and-filters).
+For more information, see [Page settings and filters](chart-types.md#page-settings-and-filters).

 ![Page settings](../images/wpa/use/37-ext-collab-page-settings-home.png)